 As wrestling fans, we all have our own favourite Pay-Per-Views, episodes of RAW etc., or live events that we love to recommend to fellow followers of our beloved sport, or to newbies trying to find their way in the vast libraries available to us thanks to the WWE Network.
 Well, we’re no different here at Two Beard Gaming.
 In fact, what we’re going to attempt to do over the next few weeks and months is bring you our personal picks for the 101 Wrestling Shows to Watch Before You Die.
 Not in the literal sense, but it does have a catchy hook to it.

-Before we kick off, let’s make a few things clear.
-This list is not based on so-called work rate, or whether Dave Meltzer gave it 6 stars.
+Before we kick-off, let’s make a few things clear.
+This list is not based on the so-called work rate, or whether Dave Meltzer gave it 6 stars.
 No, it will be based on the overall audience appeal, and what they meant to whichever company hosted them.
-Beyond that anything goes.
+Beyond that, anything goes.

 So why not get comfortable, grab your laptop or open up the WWE Network and watch along with us as we look at numbers 101 – 97.